zapodot/embedded-ldap-junit/README.md

 Java 7 or higher is required.
 It is currently at an early stage of development so breaking changes may occur :-)

 ## Changelog
+* version 0.2 (TO BE RELEASED):
+    * support for defining schema definitions using the "withSchema(String...)" method on the EmbeddedLdapRuleBuilder
+    * added the possibility to define multiple root DSNs
 * version 0.1: support for both UnboundID LDAP SDK and traditional JNDI LDAP integrations

 ## Usage